mayinuddin-munna/own-portfolio/README.md

 | Details | Text |
 | | Your Message | |
 | Submit | Generated quat button |

+## Hardest Sections & Lessons Learnt

+The navbar was particularly difficult because i had not learnt MaterialUI yet therefore i relied on floats to move my navigation content.
+This seemed like a good resolution until the navigation links started getting kicked out of the header section.
+A fix to this was to make sure the nav links were structured before the logo in html.

+### Working Solution

+The above solution was permanently and it make works as well as i wanted it to so i went on to learn MaterialUI Grid so i can find a fix for it.

 > *"The best way to learn a new programming language is by writing programs in it."*